doubletapjohn-cpu/Vince-s-external-memory/miller property overview.md

 The Miller Property: A Complete Description

 Overview: The Miller property is a secluded, 80-acre parcel of land in a rural, forested region.
+It is about seven miles from Port Provenance.
 It is a world unto itself, defined by its profound isolation and the stark contrast between its maintained, civilized core and the untamed wilderness that surrounds it.

 Access & Isolation: The property is accessed exclusively by a private dirt road that splits off from a quiet state highway approximately a mile away.
 This road is the sole point of entry and it dead-ends at the property line, ensuring there is no passing traffic and no casual visitors.
 This creates a sense of being a small, self-contained kingdom, completely cut off from the outside world.